RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 Analyzes pod logs, events, secrets, and ingress configuration to diagnose the issue and suggest specific fixes.

-### Migrate from v7.6 to v7.7
+### Migrate from v7.6 to v7.7 (simple)

 > "Migrate my v7.6 values file at /path/to/values.yaml to v7.7"

-Analyzes your existing v7.6 configuration, identifies customizations vs defaults, remaps renamed keys, and generates a minimal v7.7 overrides file.
+Analyzes your existing v7.6 values configuration, identifies customizations vs defaults, remaps renamed keys, and generates a minimal v7.7 overrides file.
 Warns about breaking changes that need manual attention.
+Use this when you have not modified any Helm template files.

+### Migrate from v7.6 to v7.7 (advanced)

+> "Analyze my v7.6 templates at /path/to/chart/templates for migration to v7.7"

+Compares your v7.6 template files against the stock v7.6 templates to find custom files you added and stock templates you modified.
+For modified files, shows a diff and provides guidance on how to carry the changes forward to v7.7.
+Use this when you have added or modified Helm template files beyond just values.yaml.

 See the [Migration Guide](migration.md) for details.

 ### Search RPI product documentation